lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat-quickref.md

 `combat/attack <target>/burst`

 `combat/attack <target>/mod:<attack modifier>`

+`combat/attack <target>/crew`

 The basic attack makes a single strike with your equipped weapon.
-You can do a called shot to a particular hit location, or fire a short burst (3 rounds).
+You can do a called shot to a particular hit location, fire a short burst (3 rounds), inflict a modifier on the roll, or target a crew member inside a vehicle instead of the vehicle itself.

 > <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  You can combine multiple attack options with commas (e.g. combat/attack Bob=mod:2,burst).
 You cannnot combine a called shot and a burst.